 Future research should seek to improve on this evidence.
-Recent progress in the measurement of linguistic differences, using systematic quantitative methods, will allow for a more precise evaluation of the effects of linguistic distance on political economy outcomes.
-Similarly, improvements in the gathering of genetic data should lead to improvements in our ability to detect effects of ancestral distance on cultural distance and in turn on political economy outcomes.
+The first improvement involves functional form.
+In this paper we have used simple metrics of distance.
+For instance, for cultural distance we used simple Euclidian distances.
+In contrast, genetic distance is captured by F{ST} .
+In principle, it should be possible to construct cultural F{ST} distances across countries, leading perhaps to a quantitatively larger relationship between cultural and genetic distance.
+Second, improvements in the gathering of genetic data should lead to improvements in our ability to detect effects of ancestral distance on cultural distance and in turn on political economy outcomes.
 As more genetic data on more finely defined populations become available, more granular analyses of the relationship between genetic and cultural distance will become possible.
 Third, alternative datasets on values, norms and attitudes also exist, either regionally or worldwide, and could be used to complement our analysis.

 Research seeking to quantify human barriers to socioeconomic interactions across populations is in its infancy.
-With this chapter we have sought to clarify what observable traits are captured by ancestral distance, but much remains to be done.
+With this paper we have sought to clarify what observable traits ancestral distance captures, but much remains to be done.